lfye/JWU1_vex_team_2019_season_program/README.md

 This program was written written in the VEXcode Pro V5 coding environment using C++.

 ## This program was written by:
-  * Leif Ekstrom
+  * Leif Ekstrom (Lead Programmer)
   * Jossean Rivera (Mentor)
   * Kimchay Sreng

-More information about the team and robot can be found via the following links:
+## More information about the team and robot can be found via the following links:
 * https://www.facebook.com/JWUVexRobotics/
 * https://www.jwu.edu/news/2019/04/competition-ready-five-questions-with-manuel-rosado-and-edgar-falc%C3%B3n.html